Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Unperturbed Moduli Spaces

-\begin{dfn} A Riemannian manifold $(Z, g)$ with cylindrical end consists of the following data: \begin{enumerate} \item[(i)] A compact manifold $M \subset Z$ with boundary $\partial M=Y$. \item[(ii)] A cylindrical end $[0, \infty) \times Y$ is attached to the boundary $\partial M$ so that
+\begin{dfn} A Riemannian $4$-manifold $(Z, g)$ with cylindrical end consists of the following data: \begin{enumerate} \item[(i)] a compact $4$-manifold $M \subset Z$ whose boundary consists of a closed $3$-manifold $Y$; \item[(ii)] a cylindrical end $[0, \infty) \times Y$ attached to the boundary $\partial M$ so that